Better lives community fund 2020/2021

-- Have a constitution or other governing document, a copy of which will need to be provided with the application.
+- Have a constitution or other governing document, a copy of which will be provided with the applications.

 - Have an annual income of less than £500k and provide a copy of the most recent annual accounts or an Income-Expenditure statement.

-- Be based in the boroughs specified and working with residents of one or more of those boroughs.
+- Be based in Westminster or RBKC and working with young people in one or both of those boroughs.

-- Demonstrate clearly how the project to be funded will involve local residents.
+- Demonstrate clearly how the project to be funded will involve young people.

 Preference will be given to:

-- Projects and activities that will have the biggest potential impact in delivering better lives through tackling loneliness.
+- Projects and activities that will have the biggest potential impact in delivering better lives for local children and young people.